home-assistant/developers.home-assistant/docs/operating-system/deployment.md

 The build system by default automatically adds a *dev{DATE}* suffix to mark development builds.

 Before a new major release, release candidates can be built on the development branch.
-A release candidate suffix is used to mark them, e.g. *MAJOR.0.rc1*.
+A release candidate suffix (like `.rc.1`) is used to mark these; for example, files will be named *MAJOR.0.rc1*.

 ## Deployment types